 These small grants will be used to help pay for club subscriptions, cover travel costs, essential kit, subs and equipment needed to continue participating.

-The Everybody Foundation has three aims for the benefit of the public within the communities in which Everybody Sport and Recreation operates.
+The Everybody Foundation has three aims for the benefit of the public within the communities in which Everybody Health and Leisure operates.
 They are: